rrevenantt/antlr4rust/README.md

 ### Usage

-You should use the ANTLR4 "tool" to generate a parser, that will use the ANTLR runtime, located here.
+You should use the ANTLR4 "tool" to generate a parser, that will use the ANTLR runtime located here.
 You can run it with the following command:
 ```bash
 java -jar <path to ANTLR4 tool> -Dlanguage=Rust MyGrammar.g4
 ```